top of page

 S. 0233 or at least pass legislation establishing a study commission H. 5019 and S. 230

 2. Why not just defend the Affordable Care Act?
-Fully implemented, the ACA would still leave approximately 4% of Rhode Islanders (40,000 people) without insurance and many more under-insured.
-As a result, an estimated 40 Rhode Islanders would die every year because they lack appropriate medical insurance.
+Fully implemented, the ACA continues not to insure 2.9% of Rhode Islanders (29,000 people) and about 28% are under-insured.
+See here.
+As a result, about 29 Rhode Islanders or more likely die every year because they lack appropriate medical insurance.
 The ACA also lacks a mechanism to control medical costs.
 Between 1991 and 2014, health care spending in RI, per person, rose more than 250%.
-The Congressional Budget Office predicts that even with the ACA and its restrictions on what insurance companies can charge, by 2025, the average employer-based family insurance plan will cost $24,500, roughly half the average family’s income.
+The Congressional Budget Office notes that even with the ACA, the Average Annual Worker and Employer Premium Contributions for Family Coverage, in 2023 was about $24,000, roughly one-third of the average Rhode Island family’s income.
 Moreover, the ACA cannot prevent private insurers from limiting both providers and coverage.

 3. What’s wrong with a “public option” or lowering the age for Medicare to 55?
 For more detailed myths and facts about the public option, click here.
 Basically, the public option leaves the country’s health care system with multiple payers and loses single payer efficiency and cost savings.
 Also, the public option retains the risk of private insurance companies keeping the healthiest patients ("cherry picking") and forcing Medicare to take elderly and sick patients ("lemon dropping").
 In 1972, for example, private insurance successfully got renal dialysis patients to be covered by Medicare regardless of the age of the patient.
 This shifted a huge number of chronically ill patients from private insurance to Medicare.
 As for lowering the age of Medicare coverage, this will also continue to leave private insurance companies in place to "cherry pick" and "lemon drop" patients.
 Along with continuous cuts to Medicare funding, the false perception is created that the government cannot run a successful health insurance program.